pantheon-systems/documentation/source/content/guides/professional-services/04-application-performance.md

 editpath: professional-services/04-application-performance.md
 ---

 The Application Performance and Architecture team provides targeted help with your WordPress and Drupal applications.
-The Professional Services' software architects are particularly qualified to help with frontend and backend performance challenges, as well as your workflow automations.
+The Professional Services' software architects are particularly qualified to help with frontend and backend performance challenges, as well as your workflow automation.

 ## Packaged Services